 Gratton and his team searched for an optical counterpart of Proxima c in the SPHERE images and, while they were unable to confirm a detection, they found a possible candidate.
 However, the object was too bright and if it was Proxima c, it may have a conspicuous ring system with a radius of about 5 Jupiter radii.
 The brightness may also be due to dust produced by collisions with satellites or it may be evaporating dust increasing the planet’s luminosity.

-Seen from a planet orbiting Proxima Centauri, the night sky would not be significantly different from ours, except the bright Alpha Centauri AB pair would appear like a close double – easily resolved by the naked eye most of the time – with a combined visual magnitude of -6.8.
+Seen from a planet orbiting Proxima Centauri, the night sky would not be significantly different from ours, except the bright Alpha Centauri AB pair would appear like a close double – easily resolved without binoculars most of the time – with a combined visual magnitude of -6.8.
 Rigil Kentaurus would have an apparent magnitude of -6.5 and Toliman, -5.2.

 The Sun would appear as a first-magnitude star with an apparent magnitude of 0.47 in the constellation Cassiopeia, near Segin and in the same line of sight as the Heart Nebula.
 The Sun would give Cassiopeia’s W a /W shape.
 It would appear about as bright as Achernar, the ninth brightest star in the sky, appears from Earth.
 Sirius would appear slightly fainter than it does from Earth, at magnitude -1.2, and it would be separated from Betelgeuse by less than a degree.
 Procyon would appear in the constellation Gemini and not in Canis Minor, as it does when seen from Earth.